carrot-garden/carrot-maven/carrot-maven-scr-plugin/carrot-maven-scr-plugin-test-comp-load/readme.md

 ### info

-this a maven plugin test project that shows basic OSGi Service-Component annotation-based descriptor generation:
+this is a maven plugin test project that shows basic OSGi Service-Component annotation-based descriptor generation: